How To Withdraw A Foreign New Jersey LLC Or Corporation

 Withdrawing corporations need to submit Form A-5088, Application for Tax Clearance Certificate.

-If you complete the online withdrawal process, follow the instructions provided to print the tax clearance request form and mail it to the New Jersey Division of Taxation.
+If you complete the online withdrawal process, follow the instructions provided to print the tax clearance request form.
+Mail the form and fee to the New Jersey Division of Taxation.

 How long does it take the state to process the withdrawal filing?